creachadair/taskgroup/README.md

 }()
 ```

-In case you've lost count, we're up to four channels (including the context).
+So far, we're up to four channels (errs, edone, context, and throttle) plus a

-The point here is that, while Go's concurrency primitives are more than
+wait group.
+The point to note is that while these tools are easy to express
-powerful enough to express these relationships, it can be tedious to wire them
+what we want, it can be tedious to wire them all together and keep track of the
-all together.
+current state of the system.

 The `taskgroup` package exists to handle the plumbing for the common case of a
 group of tasks that are all working on a related outcome (_e.g.,_ copying a